TELL US YOUR STORY:

 Abby wasn’t home with her family when the tornado hit but that didn’t make the situation any less frightening.
 Abby’s sister Lilly is hearing-impaired.
 Despite that Abby wasn’t home, she was terrified because in her mind, her whole family could have been killed.
 Abby realized how vulnerable people like Lilly (hearing impaired, visually impaired, etc) could be in an emergency situation such as this.
 Getting Lilly out of her bed – a loft bed at the time – cost valuable seconds getting to safety.
 The family literally just made it to the top step of the basement stairs when the tornado hit.

 Because of a medical condition, Lilly, in addition to wearing hearing aids, could face blindness.
 This has lead us to become a crusaders for the fight to cure blindness.
 Lilly, Abby and their family and friends have raised almost $150,000 in the last several years for the Foundation Fighting Blindness and the Vision Walk.
-While Lilly’s younger sister Abby has always helped in this project, she is heading up this new project we’ve named WHIP, which stands for “Warning Hearing Impaired People.”
+While Lilly’s younger sister Abby has always helped in this project, she is heading up this project.

 To the Rescue: The KA300 Wireless Alarm Monitoring System by Krown Manufacturing, Inc.

 Abby began by researching alarm systems for the hard of hearing or deaf, and finally selected the KA300 Wireless Alarm Monitoring System made by Krown Manufacturing, Inc.

 An instrumental part of the program is working with local fire departments.
 To start the campaign, WHIP is asking each local fire department to help with raising enough money to buy an alarm system for each child in their service area.
 We are also speaking to businesses through their Chambers of Commerce to try to line up donations.